 Renewable energy sources

 Renewable energy sources include biomass, geothermal energy, hydropower, solar energy, and wind energy.
-They are called renewable because they are naturally replenished in a short period of time.
+They are called renewable because they are naturally replenished in a shorter period of time.
 Day after day, the sun shines, the wind blows, and rivers flow.